Delicious Cinnamon Raisin Bread can be made by hand, or in a bread machine. A delicious loaf that tastes wonderful toasted or used for French toast!

 I really enjoy baking bread, using a handy dandy bread machine that I received as a gift several years ago.
-It’s a real time saver for me to be able to dump the ingredients into the machine, turn it on, and then come back a few hours later to a wonderful hot loaf of bread…and the smell of that bread baking… don’t even get me started.
+It’s a real time saver for me to be able to dump the ingredients into the machine, turn it on, and walk away.
+I can come back a few hours later to a wonderful hot loaf of bread.
+Best part?
+The smell of that cinnamon raisin bread baking… don’t even get me started.

 Recipe Adapted From: http://www.momontimeout.com/2013/02/simply-divine-cinnamon-swirl-bread/

 - 2 1/4 teaspoons (1 packet) active dry yeast